Prashantsharma3/Prashantsharma3/README.md

 📫 **How to reach me:**
 - Drop me an email at prashantvats003@gmail.com or connect with me on LinkedIn.

-👔 **Pronouns:**
-- He/Him

 ## 🛠 Skills
 - **Programming Languages:** Python, SQL, HTML, CSS
 - **Database:** MYSQL
 - **Visualization Tools:** Looker, Power BI, Tableau, Excel Charts

-## 📊 Projects
-- Google Search Console Analysis - A deep dive into SEO and website performance.
-- TO DO LIST Application - Keeping life organized, one task at a time.
-- Sales Insights Dashboard - Turning sales data into strategic insights.
-- Power BI Reports for Business Insights - Crafting stories from data.

 ## 🏆 Achievements
 - **Google Data Analytics Certificate** - Leveraged Google tools to boost website metrics significantly.